Texas Traffic Laws: Understand The Basics (2026)

 - Remember that traffic laws may vary by locality

-The basic traffic laws across the country are very similar.
+Basic traffic laws, such as seat belt requirements, are very similar across the country.
 However, there are some key differences from state to state.
 Here’s a look at some of the key Texas traffic laws.

 Speed Limits and Safe Driving in Texas

-Texas has higher speed limits than many states in the country.
+Looking at Texas driving laws, the state has higher speed limits than many others in the country.
 It’s not unusual for highways to have a posted speed limit of 70 mph, and Texas State Highway 130 has a speed limit of 85 mph.

 However, the Texas Department of Transportation (TxDOT) reminds drivers that the maximum posted speed limit only applies in normal conditions, and drivers should slow down in rain, snow, fog, heavy traffic, and other potentially dangerous situations.